timsinashok/floodnet_ugsrp-2023/Experiments/README.md

 # Experiments for Sensor Validation and Critical angle
-This folder has scripts which were used for experimets to validate the accuracy of the sensor and to get the critical angle associated with sensors.
-There
+This folder has scripts which were used for experimets to validate the accuracy and consistency of the Maxbotics Ultrasonc sensor.
+The folder also has scripts for critical angle associated with sensors.